abpio/abp-commercial-docs/en/tutorials/book-store/part-1.md

 </abp-card>
 ````

 * `abp-script` [tag helper](https://docs.microsoft.com/en-us/aspnet/core/mvc/views/tag-helpers/intro) is used to add external **scripts** to the page.
 It has many additional features compared to standard `script` tag.
-It handles **minification** and **versioning** for example.
-See the [bundling & minification document](../../AspNetCore/Bundling-Minification.md) for details.
+It handles **minification** and **versioning**.
+See the [bundling & minification document](https://docs.abp.io/en/abp/latest/AspNetCore/Bundling-Minification) for details.
 * `abp-card` and `abp-table` are **tag helpers** for Twitter Bootstrap's [card component](http://getbootstrap.com/docs/4.1/components/card/).
-There are many tag helpers in ABP to easily use most of the [bootstrap](https://getbootstrap.com/) components.
-You can also use regular HTML tags instead of these tag helpers, but using tag helpers reduces HTML code and prevents errors by help of the intellisense and compile time type checking.
-See the [tag helpers document](../../AspNetCore/Tag-Helpers.md).
+There are other useful tag helpers in ABP to easily use most of the [bootstrap](https://getbootstrap.com/) components.
+You can also use regular HTML tags instead of these tag helpers, but using tag helpers reduces HTML code and prevents errors by help the of IntelliSense and compile time type checking.
+Further information, see the [tag helpers](https://docs.abp.io/en/abp/latest/AspNetCore/Tag-Helpers/Index) document.
 * You can **localize** the column names in the localization file as you did for the menu items above.

 ##### Add a Script File